 - Red Rabbit takes a step back to the very start of Jack Ryan, Sr's involvement with the US government, though was published after Executive Orders.

 - Sergey Lukyanenko's novel Dances on the Snow takes place about a century prior to the events of Genome, the first novel of the series.
-However, the author insists that Genome should still be read first, even though the novels target completely different issues and don't feature any of the same characters (except for one mentioned off-hand).
+However, the author insists that Genome should still be read first, even though the novels target completely different issues (Designer Babies in Genome, Cloning Blues in Dances on the Snow) and don't feature any of the same characters (except for one mentioned off-hand).

 - Lukyanenko's short story Shadows of Dreams is a prequel to Line of Delirium, as it describes one of Arthur's previous failed attempts to get to Grail with a teenage girl as his bodyguard.
 The latter is not revealed until the end of the short story, though.

 - Warrior Cats has two prequels called Bluestar's Prophecy and Crookedstar's Promise, which chronicle life in the clans a few years before the first arc.
-Also, the fifth arc Dawn Of The Clans is a prequel set fifty years before the first book.
+Also, the fifth arc Warrior Cats: Dawn of the Clans is a prequel set fifty years before the first book.